Management Response

 Responsible Deadline Status Comments

 Revisit programme guidance on selection of implementation modalities to ensure that joint program modality is only selected where it is strategically appropriate.
 Relevant planning and programme guidance units within each UN entity.
-2014/12 Ongoing UN is currently revising its programme guidance in the POM in order to reflect, among other things, the findings of the joint evaluation of joint gender programmes.
+2014/12 Overdue-Initiated UN is currently revising its programme guidance in the POM in order to reflect, among other things, the findings of the joint evaluation of joint gender programmes.
 It is anticipated that the new programme guidance will be published in the middle of 2015.

 UN Women will review the new UNDG Guidance on Joint Programmes and advise on any specific additional measures that are required on gender joint programmes.
 UN Women 2015/12 Completed Immediately after the management response was approved UN Women made contact with the inter-agency group that was working on the revised guidance on joint programming and briefed the group about the findings and recommendations of the evaluation.The new guidance was released accordingly in 2014.